-Our world faces unprecedented challenges that NatureNet Science Fellows are helping to solve by pushing conservation science into entirely new areas.
+Our world faces unprecedented challenges that NatureNet Science Fellows are helping solve by pushing conservation science into entirely new areas.

 Ideal NatureNet Candidate

-- They have prioritized improving and expanding their research skills— directing their efforts towards problems at the interface of climate, conservation, business, technology, and people
+- They have prioritized improving and expanding their research skills— directing their efforts towards problems at the interface of climate, conservation, business, technology, and people;

 - They are committed to their professional development— participating and applying trainings designed to improve skills in science communication, working-group facilitation, and leadership.